lachlanreville/Shoppo/README.md

 # SHOPPO

+## Live Demo

+Shoppo is currently hosted on https://shoppo.lachlanreville.com.au/ using Vercel.

 ## Outline

 SHOPPO is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The main purpose of ‘Shoppo’ is to create an online marketplace platform where users can list items for sale and purchase items from other users, much like the popular ‘Depop’ application.
 It serves as a virtual marketplace for various products, including fashion, vintage, handmade